 For both operating segments, reasonable possible changes in key assumptions would not cause the recoverable amount of goodwill to fall below the carrying value.
-If future events cause a significant change in the operating environment of these business units, resulting in key operating metrics differing from management's estimates, the Company could potentially experience future material impairment charges against the intangible assets with indefinite lives and goodwill.
+If future events cause a significant change in the operating environment of these business units, resulting in key operating metrics differing from management's estimates, the Company could potentially experience future material impairment charges against goodwill.